flo-at/minmon/README.md

 template = """{{check_name}} check didn't have valid data for alarm '{{alarm_name}}' and id '{{alarm_id}}'."""
 ```

-The webhook text will be rendered into something like "Warning: Filesystem usage on mountpoint '/home' exceeds 70%."
+The webhook text will be rendered into something like "Warning: Filesystem usage on mountpoint '/home' reached 70%."

 ## Diagram
 ```mermaid
 graph TD